The Core

 • Battleship Mars is currently deployed in Kappa, keeping the Gammu perimeter secure.
 Most of the supplies they get have to reach us first through Theta, and then run back through Theta to Kappa to reach our boys there.
 We're getting double-hazard pay for those but somehow I doubt the management will keep that perk going for much longer.

-Battleship Mars
+Battleship Bellona

 • This ship is the top of the line.
 We might be stuck here for the time being, but there is nothing that could take this baby head on and come out ahead.
 I'm not too worried.